 The first principle of agile development is “...accommodate the client with timely and continuous delivery of valuable software.”
 However, that is not always a satisfactory way.
 In order for agile to work, the customer must be interested and most of all have time to cooperate with the development team.
 Product owner (the person responsible for product decisions) must be able to communicate daily with the team and cooperate on the development through the decisions on a daily basis, take part in sprint planning and have some overview of the development.

 Based on another principle of agile development, changes in requirements are welcome.
 That is obviously a good thing - the world is evolving quickly and the product has to as well.
 But here, the product owner plays a key role and has to be able to decide which functionality is important and what is just a small enhancement.
 Wrong prioritization can cause that there is sprint after sprint and in the end there is no product or money.
 It is therefore clear that in agile development, the role of the product owner representing the interests of the customer is absolutely key to success.

 When to choose agile and when not to?

-Agile methodologies are great for fast development of software that changes over time.
-Agile is however not universally applicable on all projects and for all customers.
-The success is very dependent on the product owner role, whose absence or indecisiveness can paralyse the whole development team.
+Agile methodologies are great for the fast development of software that changes over time.
+Agile is however not universally applicable to all projects and to all customers.
+The success is very dependent on the product owner role, whose absence or indecisiveness can paralyze the whole development team.

 When to choose agile and when not to?
 The classical answer goes: in case the customer does not know exactly what they want, go with agile.
+If you are a customer, choose an agency that has experience and can advise you on the best development method for your project.
 The most important, however, is the approach: agile projects require time, commitment and endurance.
-In case you don’t have those at your disposal, create the project together: analyse requirements, design a solution and test it.
+In case you don't have those at your disposal, create the project together: analyse requirements, design a solution and test it.
 As soon as you have this assignment ready, you can go on with waterfall.
 It is no mistake even in 2019.